PoE-Overlay-Community/PoE-Overlay-Community-Fork/README.md

   - An in game browser to display the created search <details><summary>Click to see image</summary>![browser](img/item_browser_0.5.8.jpg)</details>
   - Lets you price tag the item by clicking the desired bar/value

+### Stash Grid Overlay

+  - Configurable (positioning & coloring) grid overlay for both Normal & Quad tabs
+  - Customizable colors for the grid lines, outline, background & highlighting of items
+  - Used mainly in conjuction with other features (e.g. Trade Companion, Vendor Recipes, ...)

 ### Trade Companion

   - Inspired by MercuryTrade's trade notifications
   - Receive a (small) notification popup when being whispered (or whispering someone else) for a trade
   - Has quick-action buttons to invite, trade, dismiss, whisper, ask-if-still-interested, repeat-trade-whisper, etc...
   - Customizable buttons with your own label that send your own customizable text to the buyer/seller
-  - Configurable (positioning & coloring) grid overlay for both Normal & Quad tabs
-  - Item highlighting to quickly find the item you're selling (uses the grid overlay & customizable highlight colors)
+  - Item highlighting to quickly find the item you're selling (uses the stash grid overlay)
   - [Demo Video](https://www.youtube.com/watch?v=unX1u6VZaCQ)

+### Vendor Recipes

+  - Inspired by ChaosRecipeEnhancer's chaos recipe tool
+  - Configure multiple vendor recipes, using a sensible default template of the recipe type which can then be fully customized
+    - It comes with templats for: Chaos Orb, Exalted Shards, Gemcutter's Prism, Glassblower's Bauble, Regal Orb and Chance Orb
+    - Multiple of the same recipe van be configured with different settings for each recipe
+  - Has its own separate overlay bar which can be customized and positioned anywhere on your screen
+  - Highlights completed 'sets' using the stash grid overlay
+  - Note: Filter updating currently isn't supported, but might be added later on
+  - Note: parts of this feature require you to sign-in to your PoE account through the tool's settings menu

 ### Other Features